STEP Workflow Designer

 Assignee

 Assignees can be added / removed / modified per state.
-Refer to Assignees in Workflows here.
+Refer to Assignees in Workflows.

 Comments

 Comments can be added / removed / modified.
-Comments have no explicit function and are not viewable outside of the designer.
-However, they can be useful to make notes for designers regarding a particular state (e.g., intended function, considerations when modifying, etc).
+Comments have no explicit function and cannot be viewed outside of the designer.
+However, they can be useful to make notes such as intended function, considerations when modifying for designers regarding a particular state.

 Deadline/Escalation

 Set deadlines and add / modify / delete associated escalation business rules.
-Refer to Deadlines and Escalations here.
+Refer to Deadlines and Escalations in Workflows.

 Set attributes, attribute groups, and/or references that are required to be populated before a task can leave the state.
-Refer to Mandatory Attributes and References in Workflows here.
+Refer to Mandatory Attributes and References in Workflows.

 On Entry

 Add / modify / delete business actions that are run on entry to the state.
-Refer to Business Rules in Workflows here.
+Refer to Business Rules and Workflows.

 On Exit

 Add / modify / delete business actions that are run on exit from the state.
-Refer to Business Rules and Workflows here.
+Refer to Business Rules and Workflows.

 State

 Change the name or characteristics of the state.
-Refer to State Characteristics in Workflows here.
+Refer to State Characteristics in Workflows.

 Web UI Screen Mapping

 Provides a link to the Web UI to map the state to a specific Web UI screen.
 From the dropdown, select the Web UI that should have access to the workflow, and click the Edit button.
 This will launch the login page of the Web UI.
 The user must have privileges to edit Web UI configurations and if so, logging in will open the designer to the Screen Mapping properties with conditions to map to the workflow state pre-populated.
 The user can then select an existing screen to map the state to.
-More information on mapping Web UI screens can be found in the Main Properties topic (here) of the Web User Interfaces documentation.
+For more information on mapping Web UI screens, refer to the Main Properties topic of the Web User Interfaces documentation.

 Transition Editor

-The Transition Editor is launched when the user double-clicks on an existing transition.
+The Transition Editor is displayed when the user double-clicks on an existing transition.
 This editor enables users to make changes specific to a particular transition.

 Tab